What is a cavernoma?

 If there is a family history of the condition, genetic testing can be carried out to identify any changes associated with cavernomas in genes.

 For most cases, there is no clear reason as to why a cavernoma develops.
 Less than 50 per cent of cases are thought to be genetic.

 Some cases have been linked to radiation exposure, like having previously undergone radiotherapy on the brain.

 Can a cavernoma be prevented?

 There is nothing to prevent a cavernoma but genetic testing can be carried out to determine whether a person is at risk of developing a cavernoma.
-There is thought to be a 50% chance of a child developing a cavernoma if one parent has the genetic type of cavernoma.
+There is thought to be a 50 per cent chance of a child developing a cavernoma if one parent has the genetic type of cavernoma.

 How is a cavernoma treated?

-Treatment will vary depending on the person, the size of the cavernoma and location.
+Treatment will vary depending on the person, the size and location of the cavernoma.
 If there are no symptoms, your doctor might recommend monitoring the cavernoma with MRI scans on a regular basis to watch out for any changes in the malformation.

 Symptoms such as headaches and seizures caused by the cavernoma can be managed with medication.
 More invasive treatments might be offered to reduce the risk of haemorrhages in the future.
 These treatments can include: